 To put that in perspective notes the lighthouse website, it would be another 46 years before women were allowed to vote.
 Yet here was Georgia, duly appointed by the federal government and in sole charge of a vitally important maritime safety facility.

 The first courthouse was built in 1836.
-Additional offices and a jail are to the right.
+Additional offices and the jail are to the right.
 This is the site of Cathedral Park today.
 Carl Swanson collection

 Early settler James S. Buck wrote the four-volume Pioneer History of Milwaukee, which one writer described as “a fascinating hodgepodge of largely undigested facts, gossip, puffs and salty observations.”
 Buck included events both great and small in the city’s formative years.
 For example, many historians relate the construction of Milwaukee’s first courthouse in what is today Cathedral Square, but only Buck gave us “The Courthouse Trouser Disaster.”